 The adolescent and teenage years are a time of growth and transformation, physically, mentally and biologically.
-In moving towards adulthood, young people begin to discover who they are independent of parents, establish friendships, and go through puberty.
-And while there are obvious physical changes associated with adolescence and puberty, there is also a large amount of internal change.
+In moving towards adulthood, young people begin to discover who they are.
+Independent of parents, they begin to establish friendships and go through puberty.
+There are obvious physical changes associated with adolescence and puberty.
+But a large amount of internal change also occurs.
+Adolescent eating disorder statistics show 2.7% of teens in the U.S. between 13 and 18 years old have an eating disorder.
 For many teenagers, entering into puberty can be a time wrought with intense emotions, confusion, and stress.
-This period of change is what makes teens so susceptible to developing eating disorders.
+This period of change is what makes teens susceptible to developing eating disorders.

 Adolescent eating disorders (such as anorexia, bulimia, binge eating disorder, and compulsive overeating) are concerns every parent hopes to avoid.
 Yet, because so many young people struggle with eating disorders, it is important to know the facts.